iAmNikola/WackyPyWebM/README.md

 This is a **Python** implementation of [OIRNOIR's WackyWebM](https://github.com/OIRNOIR/WackyWebM) in hopes of making the tool more accessible.

+The current implementation is 5-10% faster then its javascript counterpart.

 ## Getting Started

 ### Prerequisites